 This action will load the function, showing a form with the function’s source code and, just above it, two tabs: Code and Args.
-By clicking on the Code tab, you’ll be able to navigate through the source-code, but won’t be able to change it.
+By clicking the Code tab, you’ll be able to navigate through the source code but won’t be able to change it.
 Also, this function doesn’t address any argument on the Args tab, but you can test it using the

 |Curl Command||Request headers added by the function|